-If you think flushing “flushable” wet wipes down the drain is perfectly safe, think again unless you plan on hiring a drain cleaning company.
+Do you think flushing “flushable” wet wipes down the drain is perfectly safe?
+Think again unless you plan on hiring a drain cleaning company.

-Just last year, Londoners were made aware of a creeping mass of filth underneath their streets: an 80¬-meter long ball of congealed fat and wet wipes clogging sewer pipes in West London.
-Aptly called “Fatberg,” the vile mass was as long as a Boeing 747 jumbo jet and took four long days to clean.
+Just last year, Londoners were made aware of a creeping mass of filth underneath their streets.
+An 80-meter-long ball of congealed fat and wet wipes were clogging sewer pipes in West London.
+Aptly called “Fatberg,” the vile mass was as long as a Boeing 747 jumbo jet.
+It took four long days to get it cleaned up.

-These “flushable” wipes aren’t only the scourge of city sewer management teams, but also of Saskatoon drain cleaning pros from firms like Perfection Plumbing & Drain Cleaning, Ltd. Unlike toilet paper which quickly breaks down in the water, wet wipes tend to stay intact and accumulate inside sewer systems; causing blockages on sewer lines and hazards to the environment.
-Still, these products are being marketed around the world as flushable, a claim being disputed by wastewater utilities in Canada and elsewhere, as well as by consumer organizations.
+These “flushable” wipes aren’t only the scourge of city sewer management teams, but also of Saskatoon drain cleaning pros from firms like Perfection Plumbing & Drain Cleaning, Ltd. Unlike toilet paper which quickly breaks down in the water, wet wipes tend to stay intact.
+They accumulate inside sewer systems, causing blockages on sewer lines and hazards to the environment.
+Still, these products are being marketed around the world as flushable.
+A claim is being disputed by wastewater utilities in Canada and elsewhere, as well as by consumer organizations.

 Previously, the site Consumer Reports put four brands of flushable wipes to a test: Cottonelle, Charmin, Scott, and Equate.
 The testers compared the wipes’ performance to tissue paper, and the results were revealing.
 They found that the “flushable” wipes were still almost intact even after being subjected to toilet flushing conditions for a total of 20 minutes, unlike toilet paper which dissolved almost instantly.
 Soaking the wipes overnight did see the Cottonelle and Scott wipes break down, but Charmin’s and Etiquette’s remained in one piece.